When you are traveling off-road regularly, whether on technical off-roading trips or on long overlanding adventures, at some point you’ll get stuck.

 3. Dig the wheels out

 Sometimes, just digging around a wheel to give it room to move can help you get some momentum to get unstuck.
-Also, you’ll often need to dig around the wheel to add sticks, rocks or traction devices.
+Also, you’ll often need to dig around the wheel to add sticks, rocks, or traction devices.
 A good off-roading shovel is a must in these situations.

 4. Tow the vehicle out

 If you are with another vehicle, the rescue vehicle can pull the stuck vehicle free with a tow strap.
 If the rescue vehicle can’t get enough traction, you can use a kinetic energy rope to snatch the stuck vehicle free.
+Check out our guide to kinetic rope recovery here for more information.

 5. Winch the vehicle out